Pale-yellow robin: Description

 The male and female pale-yellow robin are similar in plumage.
-Measuring 12–13.5 cm and weighing 15–18 g, it is a bird of subdued appearance, with grey head and nape blending into olive-green upperparts, more brownish on the wings and tail.
+Measuring 12–13.5 cm and weighing 15–18 g, it is a bird of subdued appearance, with a grey head and nape blending into olive-green upperparts, more brownish on the wings and tail.
 The throat is white, and the lores are off-white in the southern race and buff in the northern race.
 The breast and belly are yellow.
 The legs are yellow-orange and the iris dark brown.
 The thin black bill is around 1.5 cm long.
 Juvenile birds are rufous with paler streaks on the head.
 It can be distinguished from the eastern yellow robin, as the latter bird has black legs and is a little larger.

 The pale-yellow robin makes a trilling call when displaying or defending its territory.

 Distribution and habitat

 Sedentary in its range, the pale-yellow robin is found from Mount Amos to Paluma in North Queensland, and from Cooloola on the Sunshine Coast south to Barrington Tops National Park in New South Wales.
-It prefers rainforest or dense eucalypt forest, particularly where the lawyer vine grows.
+It prefers rainforests or dense eucalypt forests, particularly where the lawyer vine grows.